EVANGELISM PART 6

 HOW TO HANDLE OBJECTIONS

 Many of us are wary of sharing the gospel because we fear that we will not be equipped to answer questions asked of us.
-This week we look at some quick answers to questions that will prompt an approach and an answer.
+In the podcast we look at some quick answers to questions that will prompt an approach and an answer.
 We recommend you listen to a course by Michael Ramsden, which provides wise counsel, practical strategies and a clear demonstration of how to answer some of the toughest questions, with gentleness and respect.
 There are also excellent resources in Digging Deeper below.

 The 16 Questions and Answers Addressed in the Podcast